CalcProgrammer1/OpenRGB/Documentation/OpenRGBSDK.md

 ### Client Only [Size: 8]

 The client uses this ID to call the UpdateSingleLED() function of an RGBController device.
 The packet data contains a data block.
 The format of the data block is shown below.
-The `pkt_dev_idx` of this request's header indicates which controller you are calling UpdateSingleLED() on.
+The `pkt_dev_id` of this request's header indicates which controller you are calling UpdateSingleLED() on.
+See the [Device IDs](#device-ids) section for more information.

 | Size | Format   | Name      | Description |
 | ---- | -------- | --------- | ----------- |